magicmonkey/lifxjs/README.md

 Ideally, I'll end up with a nice little NodeJS library which can be used to build apps with.

-_Bonus: I've made a (very) crude web interface in the "web" branch and a
+_Bonus: There's a demo web app in the "web" dir which just displays a colour
-        bridge to MQTT in the "mqtt" branch, which will get cleaned-up and merged at some point_
+        picker and sets the bulbs to the chosen colour, and a demo mqtt bridge in the "mqtt" dir which bridges between an MQTT broker and the bulbs_

+## Install

+Not yet available through NPM, although you need to run "npm install" in this dir to get the "clone" dependency.

+If you want to run the web or mqtt app, you also need to run "npm install" in the respective dir to get their dependencies.

 ## Files